latenitefilms/Metaburner/docs/how-to-use.md

 ### Accessing in Final Cut Pro

-After installing the Motion Template, you can find the Metaburner Pro Title at the top of the Title sidebar in Final Cut Pro:
+After installing the Motion Template, you can find the Metaburner Title at the top of the Title sidebar in Final Cut Pro:

 ![](static/title-browser.png)